grieve1/p1proj/README.md

 ![A screenshot of the first look on the website.](https://github.com/grieve1/p1proj/blob/main/GameSnippet2.png) After you have selected a genre, you are to free to set a MAX COST which will filter out games up to the highest price you insert.
 Games will then be presented to you with a link to buy the game on steam.

+A big thank you to CheapShark for providing the API, which allows this application to give you data! https://apidocs.cheapshark.com/